Hot Water Systems

 - Regular checks of the pump to ensure the motor is working correctly and efficiently.
 Leaking or pooling water at the pump could mean a cracked casing and will need attention.

-- Even if the pool is maintained for you in your lease agreement, it is still your responsibility to monitor and report any potential problems.
+- Even if the pool is maintained for you in your tenancy agreement, it is still your responsibility to monitor and report any potential problems.